Youssef Msakni: International career

-On 7 October 2017, Msakni scored a hat-trick against Guinea in the 2018 World Cup qualifiers.

 CAN 2010

+On 14 December 2009, he received his first call-up to the Tunisia national team from coach Faouzi Benzarti for a friendly against Gambia in preparation for the 2010 Africa Cup of Nations.
+On 9 January 2010, at Stade El Menzah.
+He entered the field in the 35th minute following Oussama Darragi's injury.
 Msakni played his first Africa Cup of Nations at only 19 years old and held a place in the Benzarti squad.
 In the first match, against Zambia, he delivered a decisive pass to Zouheir Dhaouadi, offering him the goal of the equalizer.
 He was one of the players in the match against Gabon, and was replaced in the 67th minute by Chaouki Ben Saada.
 However, he did not participate in the elimination of his team against Cameroon.